Can I access SRUC libraries through the SCONUL scheme?

 What is the SCONUL scheme?

-The Society of College, National and University Libraries (SCONUL) scheme allows staff, researchers and part-time or distance learning students to access participating libraries.
+The Society of College, National and University Libraries (SCONUL) scheme allows staff, researchers and part-time or distance learning students registered on degree programmes, to access participating libraries.

 Several member libraries also allow full-time postgraduate students to borrow items.